-With around 12,000 electric vehicles and hybrids on New Zealand roads we're playing our part to encourage the uptake of electric vehicles by providing fast and rapid chargers across the region.
+With over 37,000 electric vehicles and hybrids on New Zealand roads we're playing our part to encourage the uptake of electric vehicles by providing fast and rapid chargers across the region.

 Located throughout the Waikato, the chargers are compatible with any electric vehicle and they're helping to meet a rising demand.